-DEV T0,6,,,, ,CON --------------------- ------
+DEV T0,6,,,,,CON

-DEV Begins the DEV statement.
-DEV T0 Specifies that the device is called T0 .
-You must make sure that this device name does not conflict with a task ID.
-DEV T0, 6 Specifies the device type for T0 .
-Valid values are: logical disk directory standard dot matrix, character printer, or laser printer terminal that uses Thoroughbred Basic Windows terminal that uses a video card terminal that does not use Thoroughbred Basic Windows ghost task T0 is defined as a monitor that uses a video card.
+DEV T0 Specifies that the device is called T0.
+You must make sure that this

+DEV T0,6 Specifies the device type for T0.
+Valid values are:

+- 4 standard dot matrix, character printer, or laser printer - 5 terminal that uses Thoroughbred Basic Windows - 6 terminal that uses a video card - 7 terminal that does not use Thoroughbred Basic Windows - 8 ghost task

+T0 is defined as a monitor that uses a video card.
 This monitor will not run Thoroughbred Basic Windows.

 Note: Under MS-DOS, device types 6 and 7 are roughly equivalent.
 Neither specification enables you to use Thoroughbred Basic Windows.

 To use Thoroughbred Basic Windows under MS-DOS you must specify 5 as the device type.

 For more information on Thoroughbred Basic Windows, please refer to the Thoroughbred Basic Developer Guide.

-DEV T0,6,,,,,,CON Specifies that the name of the terminal is CON, which is short for console.
-Under MS-DOS, you can specify communication ports in place of CON You can specify COM1 or COM2 for standard communication.
+DEV T0,6,,,,,CON Specifies that the name of the terminal is CON, which is short for console.

+Under MS-DOS, you can specify communication ports in place of CON.
+You can specify COM1 or COM2 for standard communication.
 For interrupt-driven communication support, you can specify TTY1 or TTY2.